21 MAY 1962 - BRECON

 Brian had driven off Clydach Road down a lane between two houses, over a small stone bridge which crossed the Swansea Canal, following the lane a little way alongside the canal on their right, where he had a garage.
 He can remember seeing the craft up above the Swansea District railway line which crosses the valley on a high embankment and viaduct at this point.

-Carol remembers a huge round craft, with many lights hovering a few feet about the ground, with an open door from which there descended a stairway, the steps of which had their own lighting.
-She described seeing a small being with large head, and skin the colour of putty, with large black eyes.
+Carol remembers a huge round craft, with many lights hovering a few feet above the ground, with an open door from which there descended a stairway, the steps of which had their own lighting.
+She described seeing a small being with large head standing in the open doorway.
+The being had skin the colour of putty, with large black eyes.
 The being had no clothing, and she remembers being told not to be afraid.
 She was told to climb the steps and enter the craft, which she did.
 She remembers thnking as she climbed the steps that it was great that the steps were lit so that she could see where she was stepping.

 Inside the craft, which was all white, she can remember seeing a control panel, and saw a being - whether or not it was the same being as before, clothed in a white coat.
 She lay on a metal table or bed, and she was struck by the fact that it did not feel cold.
 She had some kind of examination or operation, but remembers no details, nor of what followed until being back in the car with Brian.
 She cannot remember seeing Brian on board the craft.

-Brian put the car away in the garage, and when they got to his home, his mother asked him why they were so late.
+Brian put the car away in the garage, which was his next memory after first seeing the craft, and when they got to his home, his mother asked him why they were so late.
 Brian said, 'It's only 11 o'clock.'
 His mother corrected him by saying, 'No it's not, it's 12 o'clock'.
 They were missing an hour.

 Source: SUFON Files: Witnesses interviewed 2016.